GEC-Marconi scientist deaths conspiracy theory

-The GEC-Marconi scientist deaths theory claims that between 1982 and 1990 a number (25) of British-based GEC-Marconi scientists and engineers who worked on the Sting Ray torpedo project and United States Strategic Defense Initiative-related projects died under mysterious circumstances.
+The GEC-Marconi scientist deaths theory looks at when between 1982 and 1990, 25 British-based GEC-Marconi scientists and engineers who worked on the Sting Ray torpedo project and United States Strategic Defense Initiative-related projects died under mysterious circumstances.

 History

+The first death attributed to the conspiracy was that of Keith Bowden, a computer scientist, University of Essex professor, and Marconi employee, in March 1982, after his car drove off the A12 road in Witham and plunged 30 feet.
 The first deaths to gain widespread attention and be linked to the theory came in 1986–1987.
 In just about a year, six scientists died, three of whom had worked for the Marconi company, a subsidiary of the defence group General Electric Company.
 Most deaths were ruled suicides or accidents.
 One died after driving his car, which had been packed full of petrol containers, into a building.
 Another tied a rope to his neck and to a tree and then drove off in a car.
 A third died of carbon monoxide poisoning in his garage.
 No links were found between them.
 At the time, some opposition lawmakers in the British parliament called for an investigation into the deaths.
+Professor Colin Pritchard, an expert in mental illness and suicide, noticed that some of the men whose deaths had been ruled as suicides had neither shown signs of mental illness nor other kinds of disturbance, but had complained to people around them that their employers had asked them to partake in „strange“ and „unscientific“ tasks.

 Proponents of the conspiracy theory link the deaths like a James Bond-esque set of assassinations, variably blaming the Soviet spy agency KGB, American spies, or even British spies.
 Proponents of the theory claim that the deaths were linked because of the scientists working on the same few classified projects, although most of the scientists had not been working closely together and were working on separate, mostly unclassified, projects.

+The West German far-left terrorist organization Red Army Faction justified the assassination of German physicist and Siemens manager Karl Heinz Beckurts in 1986 with his involvement in nuclear and military technology research, which also included SDI research.
+The murders of Gerold Braunmühl by the RAF in 1986 and Licio Giorgieri by the Brigate Rosse in 1987 have also been linked to their involvement with SDI.

+Notable cases

+The following cases and incidents have been alleged to have happened in relation to GEC-Marconi: